VxTi/ssh-ftp-2/README.md

-### Transference - An SSH File Transfer Tool

----

-Transference is a simple tool that allows you to transfer files between two computers using SSH.
+### SFTP Client (Remake)

+This is a rewrite for my previous SFTP project, with a variety of optimizations.

-It is mainly written in TypeScript and uses the Node.js API to interact with the file system and the SSH protocol.
+This application, just like the previous one, is written in TypeScript and utilizes the Electron API.

-This is the predecessor of the SSH-FTP project; this is made to improve the user experience and the performance of the file transfer.

----
+The main function of this application is providing the user with intuitive SFTP functionality, outside of the terminal (just like many other existing ones).

+Please keep in mind that this is still a work-in-progress.